cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 Reversals can come in the form of Actionable Signals along with some key candlestick patterns.
 When looking at actionable signals there are hammers, shooters, and reversals to take into consideration.

+We always want to be entering on reversals and adding on continuation patterns.
+The main things we look at are the 2-2 Rev Strat, 2-1-2 Rev Strat, or the failed 2 goes 3.

 * **Hammers** are important because they indicate when to take immediate entry.
 When a candle breaks through the hammer candle you know that a reversal is present and there is a good potential to entry

 * **Shooters** These signals occur when the seller starts taking profits, creating the shooter.
 The shooter is live on the next bar, and that’s when you hit it.
 It’s important to remember that the shooter doesn’t indicate to get out right away, you have to look at the next bar to determine what to do.

 Refer to the [Patterns](patterns.md) section to see examples of **Hammers** and **Shooters**.

+!!! important
+    It is very important that we are always forward thinking and understanding "what if" scenarios which could change the continuity on the higher timeframes and change the entire course of trading.

 ![Scenario1](./img/scenarios/the-strat-combo1.jpg)